-I Built a Google Calendar Add-on.
-Here's What I Learnt
+How I Built a Google Calendar Add-on for Esports Fans

-I made Tournacat, an add-on that syncs upcoming Esports schedules of tournaments to Google Calendar.
-Two months later, Tournacat has garnered 4 paid users and is slowly growing.
+I made Tournacat, an add-on that syncs upcoming Esports tournament schedules to Google Calendar.
+Three months later, Tournacat has over 90 users and is slowly growing.

-In this post, I will share my experience building Tournacat using various technologies including Cloudflare Worker, Hugo, and Google Apps Script.
+Here, I want to walk through my experience of building Tournacat using Cloudflare Worker, Hugo, and Google Apps Script.

-Along the way, I encountered some interesting challenges and learned valuable lessons.
+Along the way, I encountered some interesting challenges.
 Specifically, I want to share my anecdotal experience with issues I encountered while developing the Tournacat add-on using Google Apps Script.

 Why Did I Make Tournacat